Coherent control of thermoelectric currents and noise in quantum thermocouples: Scattering approach

 where $\eta_{\pm}=1 \pm \sqrt{1-2\epsilon}$.
 The real parameter $\epsilon \in[0,1/2]$ quantifies the tip-conductor coupling.
 The tip-conductor geometry permits to uncouple the heat source when $\epsilon=0$, in which case the system behaves as an isothermal two-terminal conductor.

 The hot terminal is assumed to be a voltage probe~\cite{buttiker_four_1986} with a floating electrochemical potential which will adapt to the condition $I_H=0$.
 This way, heat but no net charge is injected through the tip into the conductor.
 Note that the heat injection mechanism is fully coherent and adds to the interferences due to internal reflection in the conductor.
 Electrons propagating within scattering regions with wavenumber $k(E)=\sqrt{2m(E-U_0)}/\hbar$ will accumulate a kinetic phase $\chi_x(E)/2=k(E)x$ in their way between 1 and the tip, and $\chi_{d-x}(E)/2=k(E)(d-x)$ between the tip and 2.
 We take the energy of the lowest subband of the one-dimensional conductor~\cite{ihn_semiconductor_2009} as the energy origin, $U_0=0$.
-The region between ${\cal S}_1$ and ${\cal S}_2$ can be viewed as a dobuble Fabry-P\'erot interferometer with a movable intermediate barrier which has particularity that it absorbs particles.
+In the ballistic regime, we can safely neglect disorder effects in the nanowire potential\footnote{See Refs.~\cite{bosisio_using_2015,muttalib_nonlinear_2015} for related works discussing diffusive thermoelectricity in disordered nanowires.}.
+The region between ${\cal S}_1$ and ${\cal S}_2$ can be viewed as a double Fabry-P\'erot interferometer with a movable intermediate barrier which has the particularity that it absorbs and reinjects particles.
 The energy dependence of the accumulated phases are sufficient to induce a thermoelectric effect in interferometers~\cite{hofer:2015,Vannucci2015,samuelsson:2017,haack:2019,haack_nonlinear_2021,extrinsic} or to enhance it~\cite{finch:2009,gomezsilva:2012,hershfield:2013}.